Which Massage Style Should I Choose?

 Active Release Techniques

-Active Release Technique (ART) combines hands-on pressure with movement.
-It is often used when muscles feel restricted or irritated during specific actions.
+Active Release Techniques combine hands-on pressure with movement.
+They are often used when muscles feel restricted or irritated during specific actions.

 Symptoms Massage May Help